Rotterdam plus: Critics and media-campaign against "Rotterdam+"

 Andriy Gerus has become a key figure in the anti-formula media campaign.
 Media support was provided by Ihor Kolomoisky's 1 + 1 Media TV channel, as well as by Viktor Pinchuk's ICTV and STB.

 In March 2018, a public organization controlled by Gerus, the Association of Energy and Utilities Consumers, launched the Rotterdam Plus online meter to calculate the amount of overpayments by consumers for electricity expected by it.
-Despite the cancellation of the "Rotterdam +" formula from July 1, 2019, the counter continues to count losses to the present.
-As of early August 2020, he calculated losses at over UAH 67 billion.
+Despite the cancellation of the "Rotterdam +" formula from 1 July 2019, the counter continues to count losses to the present.
+As of early August 2020, he calculated losses at over ₴67 billion.

 The object of criticism and media attacks was the DTEK holding, the largest coal producer and operator the majority of thermal power plants[7].
 TV channels controlled by Kolomoisky and Pinchuk accused DTEK of receiving super-profits.
 Since the owner of 100% of DTEK shares is entrepreneur Rinat Akhmetov, criticism was also directed at him.